stanfordnmbl/predictKAM/README.md

 This repository includes the models and dataset for the following paper.
 Please cite this paper if using this code or dataset:

 Boswell MA*, Uhlrich SD, Kidzinski L, Thomas K, Kolesar JA, Gold GE, Beaupre GS, Delp SL, 2021.
 A neural network to predict the knee adduction  moment in patients with osteoarthritis using anatomical landmarks obtainable from 2D video analysis. _Osteoarthr.
 Cartil._, _In Press_.
-[Link to manuscript.] (http://nmbl.stanford.edu/wp-content/uploads/BoswellUhlrich_NN_KAM_PreProofOAC.pdf)
+[Link to download](http://nmbl.stanford.edu/wp-content/uploads/BoswellUhlrich_NN_KAM_PreProofOAC.pdf)

 *contributed equally